Dr. Amy Valenta

 Dr. Amy Valenta PT, DPT, OCS, MTC received her doctorate in physical therapy from the University of Colorado Health Science Center.
 She graduated as the president of her class and received the Mary Gosnell Award for Clinical Excellence.
 Her Bachelor’s in Kinesiology was completed at the University of Northern Colorado with an emphasis on fitness and exercise.
 Dr. Valenta has achieved certification through the American Physical Therapy Association as an Orthopedic Certified Specialist and is a Certified Clinical Instructor.
 She has received extensive training in manual therapy, neuroreducation and therapeutic exercise techniques for the spine and extremities.

-Dr. Valenta is the Medical Director for the Glendale Raptors, Major League Rugby, and Merlins Rugby Football Teams and owner of Catalyst Physical Therapy and Catalyst Athletic Performance.
-She has traveled both domestically and internationally with the USA National Rugby Team since 2002 and has represent the United States in three World Cups.
+Dr. Valenta is the Medical Director for Major League Rugby and is the owner of Catalyst Physical Therapy and Catalyst Athletic Performance.
+She was the Medical Director for the Glendale Raptors Rugby Program from 2007-2022 where she worked with athletes from youth to profession.
+She has traveled extensively both domestically and internationally with the USA National Rugby Team since 2002 and has represent the United States in three World Cups.

 Dr. Valenta has given several professional presentations on topics related to manual therapy, exercise, fitness, ergonomics, concussions elite athlete goals and management and injury prevention.